neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

       expression.
   - [ ] JSX is a syntax extension to JavaScript.
 - [ ] Explain that it is a way to describe the DOM tree declaratively.
-> 💡 Additional information : A JavaScript compiler (like [babel](https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=DwEwlgbgfAEgpgGwQe2AenNIA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=env%2Creact%2Cstage-2&prettier=false&targets=&version=7.20.6&externalPlugins=&assumptions=%7B%7D)) will compiles our JSX into valid JavaScript, then the React library creates or updates DOM nodes.
+  > 💡 Additional information : A JavaScript compiler (like [babel](https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=DwEwlgbgfAEgpgGwQe2AenNIA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=env%2Creact%2Cstage-2&prettier=false&targets=&version=7.20.6&externalPlugins=&assumptions=%7B%7D)) will compile our JSX into valid JavaScript, then the React library creates or updates DOM nodes.
   - [ ] If what we want to show changes, we give a new description (new JSX) to the render function.
   - [ ] React will then efficiently update the DOM.
 As we will see in a later Demo, React is very good at this.